bonitasoft/bonita-doc/md/Bonita_platform_setup.md

 It is composed of the following items:
 * `platform_conf/`
-    * `initial/`: contains the default configuration of Bonita BPM Platform, that can be customized and will be pushed when the database is created.
+    * `initial/`: contains the default configuration of Bonita Platform, that can be customized and will be pushed when the database is created.
     * `current/`: contains configuration files after a `pull` from the database is made.
-    * `licenses/`: (Subscriptions only) folder to put the license file to allow Bonita BPM Platform to start without error.
+    * `licenses/`: (Subscriptions only) folder to put the license file to allow Bonita Platform to start without error.
-    * `sql/`: SQL scripts used to create Bonita BPM database tables
+    * `sql/`: SQL scripts used to create Bonita database tables
 * `database.properties`: used as a simplified entry form to get property values to connect to the database.
 Those values will be used by the file internal.properties.
 * `internal.properties`: used internally by the setup tool to properly configure and initialize the bundle.
 It is made of both data entered in database.properties as well as other data like database driver class name, connection URL, etc. This file should not be modified manually in most cases, unless for specific use-cases like adding parameters in the connection URL or using a specific database driver.
 * `setup.sh`: Unix / Mac script to run.